fineanmol/plant-tree/README.md

-🌲 Updated on Wed, 29 Jan 2025 06:35:00 GMT
+🎋 Updated on Wed, 29 Jan 2025 15:06:12 GMT

-> "Simplicity is the soul of efficiency."
+> "Before software can be reusable, it first has to be usable."